VESTEC-EU/vestec-system/WorkflowManager/README.md

 * `manager.py` - This is a process that executes the workflow
 * `fire.py` - Contains example handlers for the forest fire workflow
 * `MesoNH.py` - Contains example handlers for MesoNH workflows
 * `example.py` - Sets off an example forest fire workflow
+* `graph.py` - Given an IncidentID, this will create an image visualising the workflow graph
+* `simulation.py` - Contains functions for recording simulations run on HPC machines to the database.
+If run directly, periodically checks the statuses of running simulations on the HPC machine, and if completed, will send a message to the workflow notifying it of the finished simulation

 ## Requirements
 * The python module `pika` is required.
 It can be installed with `pip`